mms112/ExpandWorldPrefabs/README.md

   - minHeight: Minimum height difference to the object.
   - maxHeight: Maximum height difference to the object.
   - weight: How much this object counts towards the `objectsLimit`.
 Default is 1.
-  - data: Entry in the `data.yaml` that can be used as filter.
+  - filter: Entry in the `data.yaml` that can be used as filter.
 All values must match.
 - bannedObjectsLimit: How many of the `bannedObjects` must not match (`min` or `min-max`).
   - If not set, then all of the entries must not be found.
   - If set, that many `bannedObjects` must not be found.
 Each filter can be matched by multiple entries.